johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

 # Control Technician's Troubleshooting Checklist
 Factory Electrician's/Control Technician's Troubleshooting Checklist
 Machines may be different but they are for the most part made of the same components and perform logic.
-So following this checklist when things go wrong should lead the technician to the source of problem even when the machines are unfamiliar.
+So following this checklist when things go wrong should lead the technician to the source of the problem even when the machines are unfamiliar.

 It may not be possible to diagnose a machine failure under lockout/tagout conditions.
 If the machine is unfamiliar, be sure to work with machine operators that know how the machine moves and where dangerous potential energy is captive in the machine which might be relased during troubleshooting.